autopi-io/documentation/docs/guides/using_the_autopi_with_an_external_power_supply.md

 command.

 3. The AutoPi auto powers down when voltage is below 12.2V.
 This is to prevent draining the vehicle battery.
 Power it with at least 12.5V when in a lab.
+We also recommend that your power supply can output at least 2.5A.

 4. There is a trigger (sleep timer) on the device, that will initiate if there is no communication to the car, more specifically, its CAN bus.
 You can see sleep timers by running the